 Response-based learning and the role of emotions in developing perceptual acuity are related to involvement in the clinical situation (problem engagement) and in caregiving involvement with the patient as person (interpersonal involvement).
-At the competent stage the nurse demonstrates increased problem engagement, as a result of a greater understanding of the situation, and the suffering of the patient becomes more apparent, challenging the nurse to confront new demands for interpersonal involvement.
+At the competent stage, the nurse demonstrates increased problem engagement as a result of a greater understanding of the situation, and the suffering of the patient becomes more apparent, challenging the nurse to confront new demands for interpersonal involvement.
 The advanced beginner primarily talks about social exchange and negotiation of taking up the nursing role and identifying with patients and families in ways that resemble their lay experiences as families and friends.
-At the competent stage, the nurse typically begins to notice the patient/ family suffering in new ways.
+At the competent stage, the nurse typically begins to notice the patient and family suffering in new ways.
 It is a time of conscious repersonalization of patient and family.
-According to the participants' narratives, this rediscovery of patient/family as fellow human beings is qualitatively distinct from their initial confrontations as a new graduate.
+According to participant narratives, this rediscovery of patient and family as fellow human beings is qualitatively distinct from their initial confrontations as new graduates.
 A major difference lies in the nurses' discussion of the skill of involvement in relation to the self.
-The nurse is now more reflective about his or her impact and reflectively discusses different qualitative distinctions related to the skill of involvement.
-They now have usually had the experience of becoming "overinvolved" or involved with patients and families in ways that were not helpful, and subsequently may err on the side of too much disengagement or detachment as a way of avoiding overinvolvement.
-Learning the skill of involvement is necessarily experiential, and existential.
+The nurse is now more reflective about her impact and reflectively discusses different qualitative distinctions related to the skill of involvement.
+She usually has had the experience of becoming "overinvolved" or involved with patients and families in ways that were not helpful and subsequently may err on the side of too much disengagement or detachment as a way of avoiding overinvolvement.
+Learning the skill of involvement is necessarily experiential and existential.
 One learns the comfortable and effective zone of engagement by getting it better and worse in different circumstances.
-Nurses are pulled along in this skill by their observations of other highly skilled nurses as well as the patient/family expectations.
+Nurses are pulled along in this skill by their observations of other highly skilled nurses as well as the patient and family expectations.

 Developing the skill of involvement is set up by the culture of the unit, the styles of practice available on the unit, and the vision for the skill of involvement and for what is excellent practice.
-The subculture of the unit determines what kinds of expectations the advanced beginner and competent level nurse will have.
-They have mastered the task world, but unless they take up a new focus for their clinical learning, they may imagine that clinical learning is limited to learning new types of procedures, and learning to care for new patient populations.
+The subculture of the unit determines what kinds of expectations the advanced beginner and competent-level nurse will have.
+They have mastered the task world, but unless they take up a new focus for their clinical learning, they may imagine that clinical learning is limited to learning new types of procedures and learning to care for new patient populations.
 They will not easily shift their focus to knowing a patient and learning the particular in relation to the general.
-The role of the subculture of the unit in forming learning expectations and standards of excellence is so important that it is taken up in a separate chapter on the social embeddedness of learning.
-The unit level of expertise and standards of good and poor practice are highly influential in guiding experiential learning for the competent level nurse.
+In chapter 8, the role of the subculture of the unit in forming learning expectations and standards of excellence discussed in detail.
+The unit level of expertise and standards of good and poor practice are highly influential in guiding experiential learning for the competent-level nurse.
 For example, the work group may be focused on mastering technology and completing tasks rather than creating continuity in the care of the whole patient.
-While "mastering new technology and techniques" is essential in a rapidly changing field such as nursing, when expertise is viewed as the number of things one knows how to do, the more complex forms of clinical learning may be overlooked.
-The focus on mastering an array of technical skills may inhibit focusing on patient responses and gaining the "big picture" described earlier.
-The tension between mastering the technical demands and refining the art and skill of working with particular patients and families can show up as a deliberate choice for the competent level nurse.
+While mastering new technology and techniques is essential in a rapidly changing field such as nursing, when expertise is viewed as the number of things one knows how to do, the more complex forms of clinical learning may be overlooked.
+The focus on mastering an array of technical skills may inhibit focusing on patient responses and gaining the "big picture" described previously.
+The tension between mastering the technical demands and refining the art and skill of working with particular patients and families can show up as a deliberate choice for the competent-level nurse.